 Repeated violations or single incidents comprising multiple violations will result in more severe sanctions.

 Reprimand

-Verbal reprimands for inappropriate behavior amounting to a violation of the Student Conduct Code or the Residences Rules and Regulations are given by the Director of Student Affairs or the Director of Residential and International Student Services if the violation occurred at the Residence Complex or involved a study abroad/international student.
+Verbal reprimands for inappropriate behavior amounting to a violation of the Student Conduct Code or the Residences Rules and Regulations are given by the Dean of Students.
 Reprimands are registered in internal records.

 Written Warning